tahoe-lafs/tahoe-lafs/README.rst

 Copyright 2006-2020 The Tahoe-LAFS Software Foundation

 You may use this package under the GNU General Public License, version 2 or, at your option, any later version.
 You may use this package under the Transitive Grace Period Public Licence, version 1.0, or at your choice, any later version.
 (You may choose to use this package under the terms of either license, at your option.)
-See the file `COPYING.GPL <https://github.com/tahoe-lafs/tahoe-lafs/blob/master/COPYING.GPL>`__ for the terms of the GNU General Public License, version 2.
-See the file `COPYING.TGPPL <https://github.com/tahoe-lafs/tahoe-lafs/blob/master/COPYING.TGPPL.rst>`__ for the terms of the Transitive Grace Period Public Licence, version 1.0.
+See the file `COPYING.GPL <COPYING.GPL>`__ for the terms of the GNU General Public License, version 2.
+See the file `COPYING.TGPPL <COPYING.TGPPL.rst>`__ for the terms of the Transitive Grace Period Public Licence, version 1.0.

 See `TGPPL.PDF <https://tahoe-lafs.org/~zooko/tgppl.pdf>`__ for why the TGPPL exists, graphically illustrated on three slides.